Boris Becker: Relationships

-In February 2001, Becker acknowledged paternity of a daughter, Anna, with Russian waitress Angela Ermakova, after media reported that he had a child as a result of a sexual encounter in 1999.
-The episode allegedly took place at London's Nobu restaurant.
+In February 2001, Becker acknowledged paternity of a daughter, Anna Ermakova, with a Russian waitress at London's Nobu restaurant, Angela Ermakova, after media reported that he had a child as a result of a sexual encounter in 1999.
 Becker initially denied paternity, claiming he only had oral sex with Ermakova.
-His lawyers claimed that Ermakova had stolen his sperm and used it to inseminate herself after the encounter.
+His lawyers made allegations that Ermakova had stolen his sperm and used it to inseminate herself after the encounter.
 Subsequently, he reversed his stance and accepted fatherhood.
 Some time after that, a DNA test confirmed he was the father.
 In November 2007, he obtained joint custody of Anna after expressing concerns over how Ermakova was raising her.

-Becker was briefly engaged to Alessandra Meyer-Wölden in 2008.
+Becker was briefly engaged to Alessandra Meyer-Wölden in 2008 before splitting up.
 Her father, Axel Meyer-Wölden, was Becker's former adviser and manager.
-The couple broke up in November 2008.

-In February 2009, Becker announced on the German TV show Wetten, dass..?, that he and Dutch model Sharlely "Lilly" Kerssenberg were to be married.
-The wedding took place on 12 June 2009 in St. Moritz, Switzerland.
-In August, they announced that they were expecting a child.
-Their son, Amadeus Benedict Edley Luis Becker, was born in London on 10 February 2010.
+In June 2009, Becker married Dutch model Sharlely "Lilly" Kerssenberg in St. Moritz, Switzerland.
+Their son, Amadeus was born in London in 2010.
+In May 2018, Kerssenberg and Becker announced that they had separated with both accusing the other of "unreasonable behaviour".
+Both issued divorce petitions.

-In May 2018, Kerssenberg and Becker announced that they had separated after nine years of marriage.
-The announcement was followed by multiple divorce and family court hearings throughout the remainder of 2018 amid the separated spouses each accusing the other of "unreasonable behaviour" and both issuing divorce petitions.
-As of Becker's 2022 prison sentencing over financial transgressions, over four years since their separation, the estranged couple were still not legally divorced.
 Following Becker's release from prison, in a February 2023 interview for the Bild newspaper, Becker's estranged wife Kerssenberg accused the retired tennis player of not paying child support for their 13-year-old son.

-In July 2019, reports appeared that Becker was dating British model Layla Powell.
-At the time of his 2022 conviction, he was in a relationship with Lilian de Carvalho Monteiro.
+In September 2024 Becker married his third wife Lilian de Carvalho Monteiro.